Lesson 1: Export of Data for FEA#

 FEA tutorial Fish tank

-In this example we want to shed some light on an important issue for all aquarium owners: What’s the magnitude of stress in the lumbar vertebra L5 during lifting of a 10 kg aquarium?
+In this example, we aim to address an important issue for aquarium owners: What is the magnitude of stress in the lumbar vertebra L5 during the lifting of a 10 kg aquarium?

-With the AnyBody Modeling System you already have a repository of models available, for details please see the AnyBody Assistant available from the menu.
-This tutorial has been written using the AnyBody Managed Model Repository Ver.
-1.6 (AMMRV1.6) if you see differences between the tutorial text and your own results please [report or help fix it here] ](anybody/tutorials)
+With the AnyBody Modeling System, you already have a repository of models available.
+For details, please see the AnyBody Assistant available from the menu.
+This tutorial was written using the AnyBody Managed Model Repository Version 4 (AMMRV4) and will not work on earlier versions.
+If you notice differences between the tutorial text and your results, please report or help fix it here.

 The starting point for this tutorial is the model: